ncats/translator-modules/biocwl/README.md

 #### Installation of Docker

-If you choose to run the dockerized versions of the applications, you'll obviously need to [install Docker first](https://docs.docker.com/engine/installation/) in your target Linux operating environment (bare metal server or virtual machine running Linux).

-For our installations, we typically use Ubuntu Linux, for which there is an [Ubuntu-specific docker installation using the repository](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-repository).
+Follow the [Docker installation instructions](https://docs.docker.com/engine/installation/) in your target operating system environment.
+For example, if you use Ubuntu Linux, there is an [Ubuntu-specific docker installation using the repository](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-repository).

 Note that you should have 'curl' installed first before installing Docker: